-For a business to be successful, it is absolutely essential that employees and management share the same company values.
-Make sure that all your training materials and marketing materials express the same message regarding your company core values.
+For a business to be successful, it is absolutely essential that employees and management share the same company core values.
+Make sure that all your training materials and marketing materials express the same message regarding your values.

 2. Hand-pick your company core values

 As a small business owner, you must be careful to choose company values that are both authentic and expressible.
 If you’re unable to live up to the values you espouse, you risk turning off your market due to your inconsistency.

 3. Find a mentor for building company values into your business operations

 To better understand the importance of company core values, let’s consider Zappos as an example.
 Zappos is a company well-known for intentionally cultivating its (zany, creative) corporate culture to attract and retain committed staff and raving fans.
 To create its company culture, Zappos developed 10 core values (including “create fun and a little weirdness”), which it then incorporated into everything from staff job descriptions to hiring protocol to on-the-job training.
 By creating a value-based method of operations that’s obvious to everyone engaged with the company, Zappos now enjoys record success.

 4. Find inspiration to transform your company core values